codegenos/codegenos.github.io/content/posts/how-to-fix-touchpad-tap-to-click-problem-via-xorg-config-on-ubuntu.md

 >Option "Tapping" "on": tapping a.k.a. tap-to-click Option "TappingButtonMap" "lmr": left/middle/right buttons

 After that the problem will be fixed.
-You will be able to click when you tap touchpad.
+Now you will be able to click when you tap touchpad.